mmillar-bolis/The-36-Lessons-of-Vivec/about.md

 I don't levy these as criticism of the Wiki.
 On the contrary, I find this to be more readable and am fascinated further by the fact that I too copied these errors before discovering them, under the false assumption that nothing had been changed. *Woops.* In any case, this appears to be an edit to the text that sprouted up naturally.
 Rest assured, I have already submitted my corrections to the wiki before posting this write-up.

 Another observation I made on formatting was the difference between the sermons posted online *before* the release of the game, as opposed to the slightly different way they were structured for the game.
 Undoubtedly, each sermon in the dense and cramped pages of the in-game tomes received it's respective layout primarily due to interface and resolution constraints. *However*, the versions of these texts that were posted to Bethesda's forums, and subsequently [redistributed][22] on websites during the months prior to the game's release, feature indentations to some sections within the body.
+The earliest complete copy of the structured web version of the text that I could find dates to somewhere around [January, 2003][23].

 Again, this is a revelation that might seem trivial to most.
 However, regardless of the reason, I found it interesting to see that the Imperial Library and UESP, at some point in the ten years after Morrowind, went away from indenting those sections of text, making the format effectively dead.